paddi1990/modCnet_document/doc/run_examples.rst

 **7. Train ac4C model**

-To train the TandemMod model using your own dataset from scratch, set the ``--run_mode`` argument to "train" and the ``--model_type`` argument to "C/ac4C".
-TandemMod accepts both modified and unmodified feature files as input.
+To train the ac4Cnet model using your own dataset from scratch, set the ``--run_mode`` argument to "train" and the ``--model_type`` argument to "C/ac4C". ac4Cnet accepts both modified and unmodified feature files as input.
 Additionally, test feature files are necessary to evaluate the model's performance.
 You can specify the model save path by using the argument ``--new_model``.
-The model's training epochs can be defined using the argument ``--epochs``, and the model states will be saved at the end of each epoch.
-TandemMod will preferentially use the ``GPU`` for training if CUDA is available on your device; otherwise, it will utilize the ``CPU`` mode.
+The model's training epochs can be defined using the argument ``--epochs``, and the model states will be saved at the end of each epoch. ac4Cnet will preferentially use the ``GPU`` for training if CUDA is available on your device; otherwise, it will utilize the ``CPU`` mode.
 The training process duration can vary, depending on the size of your dataset and the computational capacity, and may last for several hours.
 ::
-    python scripts/TandemMod.py --run_mode train \
+    python script/ac4Cnet.py --run_mode train \
       --model_type C/ac4C \
       --new_model demo_data/model/C_ac4C.IVT.demo.pkl \
       --train_data_C demo_data/IVT_unmod.feature.train.tsv \